Elizabeth Garrett Anderson: Career

-Though she was now a licentiate of the Society of Apothecaries, as a woman, Garrett could not take up a medical post in any hospital.
+Though she was now a licentiate of the Society of Apothecaries, as a woman, Garrett could not hold a medical post in any hospital.
 So in late 1865, Garrett opened her own practice at 20 Upper Berkeley Street, London.
 At first patients were scarce, but the practice gradually grew.
 After six months in practice, she wished to open an outpatients dispensary, to enable poor women to obtain medical help from a qualified practitioner of their own gender.
 In 1865, there was an outbreak of cholera in Britain, affecting both rich and poor, and in their panic, some people forgot any prejudices they had in relation to a female physician.
 The first death due to cholera occurred in 1866, but by then Garrett had already opened St Mary's Dispensary for Women and Children, at 69 Seymour Place.
 In the first year, she tended to 3,000 new patients, who made 9,300 outpatient visits to the dispensary.
 On hearing that the Dean of the faculty of medicine at the University of Sorbonne, Paris was in favour of admitting women as medical students, Garrett studied French so that she could apply for a medical degree, which she obtained in 1870 after some difficulty.